GuillermoAlcocerDelano/What-City-Should-I-Move-To/README.md

 # What-City-Should-I-Move-To
 Comparing the cities I like the most in the US considering their employment rate and the earning I would have.
 For earning I have considered it as the income minus the median rent.
+I have used earnings instead of the actual salary sinec the cost of living in each city is different, therefore this is a way to offset the increase in costs of living in an expensive city.
+I have done two different graphs, one via Excel and another via Python.
+The python approach was using the raw data of Excel and creating the new columns directly in the pandas dataframe.

 ## Assumptions
     All other costs are the same in every city